Chicken and Rice with Mushrooms

 This post may contain affiliate links.
 Please read our disclosure policy.

 This one pot Chicken and Rice with Mushrooms recipe is smooth, creamy, hearty comfort food at its best.
-A tasty and complete meal in one pan, topped with fresh herbs and full of earthy flavor.
+A tasty and complete meal in one pan, topped with Parmesan and fresh herbs and full of earthy flavor.

 Why You’ll Love This Chicken and Rice Recipe

-• Pantry Ingredients: If you’ve pulled some chicken to defrost but you have NO idea what to do with it, check your pantry.
-If you’ve got rice – you definitely need to make this chicken and rice with mushrooms meal!
+- Pantry Ingredients: If you’ve pulled some chicken to defrost but you have NO idea what to do with it, check your pantry.
+If you’ve got rice, you definitely need to make this chicken and rice with mushrooms meal!

-• Classic Flavors: This dish will remind you of your favorite mushroom risotto with the flavors and texture, but you don’t have to slave away stirring a pot for nearly an hour.
+- Classic Flavors: This dish will remind you of your favorite mushroom risotto with the flavors and texture, but you don’t have to slave away stirring a pot for nearly an hour.
 It’s just so easy and delicious.
 You may never make mushroom risotto again!
-I mean, why bother when you can whip this up in half the time?!
+I mean, why bother when you can whip this up in half the time?

-• One Pot Wonder: I absolutely love easy chicken breast recipes that take place in a single pan.
+- One Pot Wonder: I absolutely love easy chicken breast recipes that take place in a single pan.
 It’s easy to cook and it’s easier to clean up!

 What You’ll Need

-• Veggies: We’ll be using aromatics like onion and fresh garlic along with tons of mushrooms!
+- Veggies: We’ll be using aromatics like onion and fresh garlic along with tons of mushrooms!

-• Garnishes: I love using parmesan and fresh parsley on top!
+- Garnishes: I love using parmesan and fresh parsley on top!

 What Are the Best Mushrooms to Use in this Recipe?

-For starters, they’re portobello mushrooms that haven’t reached their full maturity.
+For this chicken and rice with mushrooms dinner, you can use your personal favorite mushroom, but I like baby bellas.
+They are portobello mushrooms that haven’t reached their full maturity.
 Baby bellas are more firm and have a hearty and earthy flavor.
-They are quite similar to cremini mushrooms, so go with those if they’re easier to find or if you prefer them.
+They are quite similar to cremini mushrooms, so go with those if they’re easier to find.
+Other great alternatives include portobellos or button mushrooms.

 How to Make Chicken and Rice With Mushrooms

-2. Combine: Set a large oven-safe skillet over medium high heat and melt your butter and olive oil.
+- Prep: Set your oven to preheat to 375˚F. Set a large oven-safe skillet over medium high heat and melt your butter and olive oil.

-5. Bake: Turn off the heat and cover the skillet with a lid.
+- Bake: Turn off the heat and cover the skillet with a lid.
 Bake it in the oven for 30 minutes.
 After 30 minutes, remove the cover and continue to bake for 3 more minutes.

 It doesn’t get much better than a one pot chicken and rice dish!
 Here are a few tips and tricks to make sure it comes out perfectly every time.

-• Stock.
+- Stock.
 For extra flavor, use a chicken stock instead of a broth.

-• Mushrooms.
+- Mushrooms.
 Since it cooks for quite a long time, choose the firmest mushrooms you can find.
 I’m quite partial to baby bellas.

-• Add Cream.
+- Add Cream.
 For a creamier dish, stir some heavy cream into your sauce right at the end.

 What to Serve With Chicken and Rice